The Irish have a saying: Better a cabin full of food than a hungry castle.

 I couldn’t agree more!

-Organized by food type (grains, vegetables, fruit, meat) and written in a conversational, easy to follow format, this book is packed with almost a thousand easy, frugal, traditional recipes that either help you fill your food storage or help you use what you have stored.
+This book is organized by food type (grains, vegetables, fruit, meat) and written in a conversational, easy to follow format.
+It’s packed with almost 1000 easy, frugal, traditional recipes that will help you make the best use of what you have in the pantry already!

 This isn’t a cookbook so much as an encyclopedia on homestead cooking written by someone who knows what she’s doing – the author lives deep in the woods, raising four children in an off-grid cabin with solar power, wood heat and no fridge.